TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 Normalise sharing scrappy fiddles.

 I am proud that tldraw has been able to support the London coding scene in small ways, sponsoring and paying for events like Future of Coding, and London Creative Coding.
-And more recently, we hosted [QueerJS](https://queerjs.com/london-2024/) in our office, organised by my friend [Alex Dytrych](https://alex.dytry.ch/), who I first met via [Sandspiel Studio](https://www.youtube.com/watch?v=ecCVor7mJ6o), which I got involved with through [Max Bittker](https://maxbittker.com/), because our shared love of [sand](https://maxbittker.com/making-sandspiel), which I got into by discovering [spatial simulations of artificial life](https://www.youtube.com/watch?v=YJRRu4dJnTI) by [Dave Ackley](https://www.cs.unm.edu/~ackley/).
+And more recently, we hosted [QueerJS](https://queerjs.com/london-2024/) in our office, organised by my friend [Alex Dytrych](https://alex.dytry.ch/), who I first met via [Sandspiel Studio](https://www.youtube.com/watch?v=ecCVor7mJ6o), which I got involved with through [Max Bittker](https://maxbittker.com/), because of our shared love of [sand](https://maxbittker.com/making-sandspiel), which I got into by discovering [spatial simulations of artificial life](https://www.youtube.com/watch?v=YJRRu4dJnTI) by [Dave Ackley](https://www.cs.unm.edu/~ackley/).

 I spoke at QueerJS, and so did my colleague, [Taha Hassan](https://www.linkedin.com/in/taha--hassan/), who shared some extremely early stage work on improving the accessibility of the canvas.
 His talk contained scrappy demos, as well as his early design and planning work.
 He shared his whole process— he shared it all, and it was fantastic.